One of the best gifts you can give yourself? A spending plan that allows you to reach your goals. (And it doesn't have to hurt.)

 Track those dollars

 If you need help budgeting, ask for it.
-Groups like the National Foundation for Credit Counseling and the Association of Independent Consumer Credit Counseling Agencies offer help with getting your finances in line.
+Groups like the National Foundation for Credit Counseling and the Financial Counseling Association of America offer help with getting your finances in line.
 Often that advice is free.

 Just remember to check any credit counseling organization through the Better Business Bureau and your state attorney general’s office.